There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - After removing a tree, how deep should one remove the stump in order to plant a new tree?

-- We have a tree that looks like a Hackberry, and even has pea-sized berries, but the leaves are larger.
-While all the other trees in the area are green from the recent rains, the leaves on this tree are turning yellow and falling off.
+- We have a tree that looks like a Hackberry, with pea-sized berries and larger leaves, but its leaves are turning yellow and falling off while other trees are green.
 Could our tree be sick?

-- Our Chanticleer pear tree has what appears to be a large amount of suckers.
-We cut it back weekly, but this year it doesn't look healthy and has small, undeveloped leaves on some branches.
+- Our Chanticleer pear tree has many suckers, and despite cutting them back weekly, it looks unhealthy this year with small, undeveloped leaves on some branches.
 What would you recommend?

 - We have a Dogwood tree approximately seven years old.
 The bark is cracking in several spots the leaves are discoloring and wilting.
 What is this disease and can it be eliminated?